Searching for new content ideas every time is an exhaustive part of being a creative entrepreneur.

 It’s a lot juggling sales calls, showing up, email list building, and client work.
 Who would want to add stressful content creation to their plate in addition to all this?

-With a content bank, you’ll be able to create content with less stress and within a short time.
-You have a clear picture of what themes to focus on, and how to create content that satisfies their intent at every stage of the buying journey.
+But, with a content bank, you can create content with less stress and within a short time.
+You have a clear picture of what themes to focus on and how to create content that satisfies their intent at every stage of the buying journey.